 - Manuscripts should be submitted electronically as an e-mail attachment in Microsoft Word or Rich Text format.

 Manuscripts will be reviewed through a masked, peer review process.
-Inquiries regarding editorial policy may be directed to the editors at JMGCEditor@troy.edu.
+Inquiries regarding editorial policy, and manuscript submissions should be directed to the editors at JMGC_Editor@mgcaonline.org

 Manuscript submissions to the JMGC are edited in a uniform style for minor revisions of correctness and consistency of grammar, spelling, and punctuation.
 Manuscript submissions requiring major revisions of APA (7th ed.) style, grammar, spelling, and punctuation will be returned to the authors for revision before any review for publication formally takes place.
 In some cases, portions of manuscripts will need to be reworded for conciseness and clarity of expression.
 We strive to not edit writing style and to preserve the authors voice(s) in each manuscript.

 Following acceptance of a manuscript for publication, minor changes may still be requested of the author(s).
 Changes at this stage must be limited to correcting inaccuracies and typographical errors.
 Authors bear the responsibility for the accuracy of references, tables, and figures.
 On publication of an article, all authors will be notified through the corresponding author.